katboddy/shorturl/README.md

 - Some kind of alerting, maybe liveness probe with an alert to Slack?

 10. Instead of 1,2,3 maybe a little Django app on GKE?
 Would that end up cheaper / more scalable than Lambda?
 Test both.

+# Steps taken so far:
+Created a terraform service account on GCP and downloaded the json Enabled Cloud SQL & Cloud Build API
+Terraform init, plan, apply